marroen/AI-commercial-generation/README.md

 1. Ensure you have python version 3.10 or above BEFORE running any pip installs (recommend pyenv for python version management)

-2. Run `pip install --upgrade google-api-python-client`
+2. Run `pip install -r requirements.txt`

 3. Follow this to install google-generativeui and to create a key: https://ai.google.dev/gemini-api/docs/quickstart?lang=python